DataBiosphere/terra-workspace-manager/README.md

 There are two styles for declaring autowiring.
 The preferred method of autowiring, is to put the annotation on the constructor of the class.
-Spring will autowire all of the inputs to the constructor.
+Spring will autowire all the inputs to the constructor.

 ```java
 @Component